shuhaowu/shuhaowu.github.com/pages/home.md

 #### Experience ####

-Currently undergraduate student at Carleton University.
+Currently an undergraduate student at Carleton University.
 Last interned at Mozilla.
 Available starting April 2014.
 <a href="/cv" class="checkout">Read my CV</a>